concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ```

 - SFCs do not have access to state or any React lifecycle methods.
-- Simpler than Class components and easier to maintain.
+- Simpler than `class` components and easier to maintain.
+One reason for this is that givin the same input, an SFC will always have the same output.
+Not so with a `class` component
-- Favor SFCs over Class components whenever possible.
+- Favor SFCs over `class` components whenever possible.
 This keeps your components cleaner and easier to maintain.
-- Class components are best used as the root component of a view, or for components that rely on lifecycle methods.
+- `class` components are best used as the root component of a view, or for components that rely on lifecycle methods.
 In all other cases, use SFCs.

 ### Reaching into child components